 The aim of this laboratory is the experimental investigation, with femtosecond temporal resolution, of ultrafast processes in atoms and molecules excited by pulses in extreme ultraviolet spectral range (XUV) generated through the High-order Harmonic Generation process.
 A single harmonic is selected with a monochromator compensated in time (that allows for preserving the temporal duration of the given harmonic) characterized by a high photon flux and good spectral tunability.
 Such pulses are used to study ultrafast processes in atoms and molecules with pump-probe techniques.

-The driving source is a Ti:sapphire amplified laser system which generates 30 fs pulses with an energy of 6 mJ and repetition rate of 1 kHz.
+The driving source is a Ti:sapphire amplified laser system which generates 35 fs pulses with an energy of 6 mJ and repetition rate of 1 kHz.
 A fraction of the amplified femtosecond laser (1.2 mJ energy per pulse) is then sent to a hollow fiber compressor for the generation of 5 fs pulses with an energy of 0.8 mJ.
 The remaining beam is used for the generation of ultrashort pulses in the ultraviolet spectral region by means of non-linear processes.